-Taking a pregnancy test doesn't have to be a confusing or intimidating experience.
+Taking a pregnancy test doesn't have to be a confusing or intimidating experience, even though sometimes it feels that way!
 If you've ever wondered if and when you can take a pregnancy test on birth control, you're not alone.
-A lot of women ask us about how birth control does or doesn't interfere with testing.
+A lot of people ask us about how birth control does or doesn't interfere with testing.
+When should you take a pregnancy test on birth control?
 Read on for answers.

 Does birth control interfere with pregnancy test results?

 Don't fret.
 Birth control does not interfere with pregnancy test results.
 As soon as you get pregnant, your body starts to produce a hormone called human chorionic gonadotropin (hCG).
 Pregnancy tests, like Stix's detect this hormone and display the result after five minutes.
 Birth control hormones do not interfere with hCG.